The Pros and Cons of Different Sales Compensation Plans

 - Sales reps with different titles and priorities may feel shortchanged compared to peers who chase fewer or easier short-term targets.

-- You may run the risk that sales reps who are paid an absolute commission lose sight of your organization’s overall mission.
+- You may run the risk that sales reps lose sight of your organization’s overall mission.

 With these plans, teams work together within territories of prospects and clients.
 On the plus side: